G1.30 Student Co-op/Interns and Volunteer Programs

 Frankfort, KY 40621

-• The region's personnel liaison submits to OHRM a request for an AOC check.
+• The region's personnel liaison submits to Office of Human Resource Management (OHRM) a request for an Administrative Office of the Courts (AOC) check.

-• The Division of Service Regions completely processes the application and completes a CA/N check in thirty (30) days or less.
+• The Division of Service Regions completely processes the application and completes a child abuse or neglect (CA/N) check in thirty (30) calendar days or less.

 • The SRA or designee then formally accepts or denies a candidate for a student internship or as a student volunteer.